Research networks: Call for applications

 Form and conditions of the support

 Granted support is both financial and administrative support from Circus.
-The financial support is up to SEK 170,000 per year for two years.
+The financial support is up to SEK 170,000 per year for two years (including overhead to the receiving department).
 The network can, for instance, use this support to cover costs for salaries, seminars and workshops as well as inviting guest lecturers.
 Funds may not be used for scholarships, teaching or courses at graduate level.
 The administrative support from Circus is focused on the development of the network and is provided in addition to what is provided at department and faculty levels.
 It relates to such things as help with organising seminar series, workshops and conferences as well as support with communication activities.

 Conditions for the support: